riley-williams/buoyant/README.md

 ## Who should use this?

-This project should not be used in production...yet.
-For hobby projects it's lightyears better than dealing with raw embedded-graphics.
+This project could be used in production by the brave, but is probably better suited for hobby projects at this point.
+It's lightyears better than dealing with raw embedded-graphics.
 If you're familiar with SwiftUI, you should feel especially at home.

 ## License